 I love this game!
 Three of my friends immediately bought this game for their families after our family taught this game to them.

-The game is reasonably priced with a MSRP of $30 U.S. But I bet you can find it for under $25.
-Click here to check the current price on Amazon.com.
+The game is reasonably priced with a MSRP of $29.99 U.S. Click here to check the current price on Amazon.com.

 The game is very easy to teach.
 You just basically read a question, and ask people to match answers.
 There’s no intricacies here.